straightvisions/plugin_sv_provenexpert/readme.txt

 == Installation ==

 This plugin is build to work out-of-the-box.
-Installation is quite simple:
+Installation is quite simple.

 1. Upload `sv_provenexpert`-directory to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
-3. Register a free account on <a href="https://www.provenexpert.com/de/pa281/">ProvenExpert.com</a> - you can try out this feature 30 days for free.
+3. Register a free account on <a href="https://straightvisions.com/go/proven-expert/">ProvenExpert.com</a> - you can try out this feature 30 days for free.
 4. Insert Api Keys in plugin settings - see menu entry "straightvisions" in WP-Admin
 5. Add the widget or shortcode `[sv_proven_expert]` somewhere in your wordpress.
 6. You are using a caching plugin?
 Don't forget to flush caches now.

+<a href="https://straightvisions.com/sv-proven-expert/">ProvenExpert WordPress Plugin Docs</a> are available in English and German.

 == Frequently asked questions ==